-ADDRESSES: Comments concerning the proposed appeals procedure may be submitted though one of the following methods:
+ADDRESSES: Correspondence concerning the Appeals Process may be submitted through one of the following methods:

-- Fax: Comments may be faxed to Katherine K. Wallman, Chief Statistician, Office of Management and Budget, fax number (202) 395-7245. - E-mail: Comments may be sent to 2010AppealsProcess@omb.eop.gov, with the subject 2010 Appeals Process. - Federal eRulemaking Portal: http://www.Regulations.gov.
-Simply type "LUCA Program" (in quotes) in the Comment or Submission search box, click Go, and follow the instructions for submitting comments.
+- Fax: Correspondence may be faxed to Katherine K. Wallman, Chief Statistician, Office of Management and Budget, fax number (202) 395-7245. - E-mail: Correspondence may be sent to

+$2010 Appeals Process @omb. eop. gov, \\ with the subject 2010 Appeals Process.$